 Unit Size (sqft) Site

 16,000 Featherstone

 18,000 Featherstone

 20,000 Featherstone

 45,000 Featherstone

-47,750 Hilton Cross

 53,000 Featherstone

-62,000 Hilton Cross

 76,000 Featherstone

 80,000 Bericote Proposed Release

 90,000 Bericote Proposed Release

 100,000 Bericote Proposed Release

-111,000 Hilton Cross

-122,000 Vernon Park

 137,000 Featherstone

 152,000 Featherstone

-- 2.13 The proposed development will clearly address a pre-existing local supply issue which is heavily masked by the quantum of land proposed for release in in the Plan- the majority of which is at WMI. - 2.14 The development of a total of 270,000 sqft (25,083sqm) of B8 development could create in the region of 325 jobs on site; 420 in the local area and 469 in the region.
+- 2.13 It is acknowledged that the site at J13, Dunstan could provide a range of unit sizes.
+However, there are 8 mid-box units at Featherstone and the J13 site is around 1⁄2 of the size, so a supply of (say) 12 units in the 10,000sqft-250,000sqft range, for the next 18 years, is considered to be far too low. - 2.14 The Bericote site will help to address a pre-existing local supply issue which is heavily masked by the quantum of land proposed for release in in the Plan- the majority of which is at WMI. - 2.15 The development of a total of 270,000 sqft (25,083sqm) of B8 development could create in the region of 325 jobs on site; 420 in the local area and 469 in the region.
 This could produce GVA of up to £23.8m per annum when operational.
-The development therefore offers considerable economic benefits, which is increasingly important given that we are now into the recessionary part of the economic cycle. - 2.15 The current draft layout is shown on the plan below:
+The development therefore offers considerable economic benefits, which is increasingly important given that the economy is continuing to struggle with recessionary and inflationary trends. - 2.16 The current draft layout is shown on the plan below, and is reproduced at Appendix 9:

-- 2.16 This shows the proposed development sitting in a gap between larger units, with retained and enhanced landscaping to maintain the wildlife corridor function of the site, adding to the buffer provided to the south of WMI's unit 3030. - 2.17 Bericote are known for delivering highly sustainable development, having: - Pioneered the removal of a gas supply, and it's replacement with renewable energy, at their site in Dartford for Amazon- an approach which has now been adopted by Amazon globally; and - Secured the first BREEAM Outstanding Industrial building in the UK at their "Toys r Us" redevelopment in Coventry. - 2.18 This development will continue that theme, with the use of numerous sustainability measures including: - Green and Blue Roof; - Blue roof to store water and irrigate green walls, to remove Co2 from mechanical irrigation; - Solar cladding - Solar PV and Solar Thermal roofing - Battery storage - Low carbon space heating - Low embodied carbon in building materials
+- 2.17 This shows the proposed development sitting in a gap between larger units, with retained and enhanced landscaping to maintain the wildlife corridor function of the site, adding to the buffer provided to the south of WMI's unit 3030. - 2.18 Bericote are known for delivering highly sustainable development, having: - Pioneered the removal of a gas supply, and it's replacement with renewable energy, at their site in Dartford for Amazon- an approach which has now been adopted by Amazon globally; and - Secured the first BREEAM Outstanding Industrial building in the UK at their "Toys r Us" redevelopment in Coventry. - 2.19 This development will continue that theme, with the use of numerous sustainability measures including: - Green and Blue Roof; - Blue roof to store water and irrigate green walls, to remove Co2 from mechanical irrigation; - Solar cladding - Solar PV and Solar Thermal roofing - Battery storage - Low carbon space heating - Low embodied carbon in building materials

-2.19 The proposed sustainability measures are illustrated below:
+2.20 The proposed sustainability measures are illustrated below, and are reproduced at Appendix 10:

-2.20 The axonometric layout below shows how these measures will be incorporated into the site design:
+2.21 The axonometric layout below shows how these measures will be incorporated into the site design:

-2.21 More detailed plans are provided at Appendices 9 and 10.
+2.22 More detailed plans are provided at Appendices 9 and 10.

-2.22 This site offers a rare combination of highly sustainable development, on buildings aimed at the local market.
+2.23 This site offers a rare combination of highly sustainable development, on buildings aimed at the local market.
 This will help re-set the bar for other developments in the area and allow a local demonstration of what can be achieved in sustainable design.